 An EIN, more specifically, is a type of TIN assigned to business entities only, not to individuals.
 Also known as a federal tax identification number, it is used to identify your business as a single entity in the eyes of the federal government in all tax-related matters.
 It is also the proper TIN for all trusts and estates that derive income from their financial holdings.
 These earnings are required to be reported on Form 104, U.S. Income Tax Return for Estates and Trusts.

 The IRS EIN Filing Service is here to help the small business owner by simplifying the EIN filing process.
 We are a Third Party Designee of the IRS, so we can process EIN applications on behalf of individuals and entities applying for the EIN.
 The application for the EIN is open 24/7/365.
-Whether you are looking to apply for a Federal Tax ID number in Texas , Wisconsin Tax ID, or any other state, the application and support team are available online any time, and we offer customer service via telephone if necessary.
+Whether you are looking to apply for a Federal Tax ID number in Texas , Wisconsin Tax ID, or any other state, the application and support team are available online any time, and we offer telephone support if necessary.